ehsong/ehsong.github.io/_pages/research.md

   * Partially funded by Institute for Asian Studies, German Institute for Global and Area Studies (GIGA)
   * Part of the research presented at Digital Scholarship in East Asian Studies Conference, Max Planck Institute (scheduled)

-## China and the International Order
+## China's Diplomacy in the Asia-Pacific

 My second research agenda lies in understanding how China interacts with the liberal international order, in particular the human rights regime and the maritime regime.